theFong/PowerNotify/README.md

 Push SMS notifications for critical events on Google Calendar

-Create event on Google calendar with "#PowerNotify" in title/summary and "xxxxxxxxxxx" (11 digit phone number) in location of event.
+Create event on Google calendar with "#PowerNotify" in title/summary and "1xxxxxxxxxx" (11 digit phone number) in location of event.
 Send personalized messages by adding a description to the Google event.

 ### Deploy